Breaking the degeneracy of non-canonical quartic inflation by reheating considerations: Non-canonical inflation

 Up to now, we reviewed the basic analytical equations for power-law potential (\ref{eq:plow}) in non-canonical framework with power-law Lagrangian (\ref{Lagrangian}).
 From now on, we will specifically focus on the quartic potential ($n=4$) as

+where $\lambda=0.1$ is dimensionless self-interaction parameter \cite{Tanabashi:2018,Workman:2022}. \textbf{Having defined the quartic potential in Eq. (\ref{eq:Higgs}), we now investigate its impact on the inflationary dynamics.
+Figure \ref{fig:back} presents the evolution of the scalar field $\phi$ and the Hubble parameter $H$ as functions of the number of $e$-folds $N$, for different values of $\alpha$.
+The figure shows that both $\phi$ and $H$ decrease during inflation, and that increasing $\alpha$ results in lower values of both quantities at a given $N$.
+This behaviour indicates that larger values of $\alpha$ correspond to a lower inflationary energy scale.
+It should be noted that the end of inflation is defined at $N=0$.}

-where $\lambda=0.1$ is dimensionless self-interaction parameter \cite{Tanabashi:2018,Workman:2022}.
-Note that our motivation for considering the potential (\ref{eq:Higgs}) comes back to this fact that the prediction of this potential in the standard model is completely ruled out by the Planck observations.
-But in what follows, we will show that within the framework of non-canonical inflation for the special ranges of $\alpha$ parameter, the prediction of quartic potential can lie inside the allowed regions of the Planck 2018 data (see the $r-n_s$ plane in Fig. \ref{fig:r-ns}).
+Note that our motivation for considering the potential (\ref{eq:Higgs}) comes back to this fact that the prediction of this potential in the standard model is completely ruled out by the Planck observations \cite{bk18,Paoletti:2022, akrami:2018}.
+But in what follows, we will show that within the framework of non-canonical inflation for the special ranges of $\alpha$ parameter, the prediction of quartic potential can lie inside the allowed regions of the Planck 2018 data (see the $r-n_s$ panel in Fig. \ref{fig:r-ns}).
 For the quartic potential (\ref{eq:Higgs}), $V_0=\lambda/4$ and $n=4$, the scalar spectral index (\ref{eq:phi n}) is simplified as follows

 where $\gamma=\left(\frac{6\alpha-4}{2\alpha-1}\right)$ and the tensor-to-scalar ratio (\ref{rn}) reduces to

 Also for this potential by inserting $V_0=\lambda/4$ in Eq. (\ref{eq:V0}), the parameter $\mu $ is obtained as follows